proplot-dev/proplot/docs/index.rst

 Importing
 =========
-I recommend importing with
+I recommend importing ProPlot with

 .. code-block:: python

    import proplot as plot

-to differentiate ProPlot from the usual "``plt``" abbreviation used for the `~matplotlib.pyplot` module.
+This differentiates ProPlot from the usual "``plt``" abbreviation used for the `~matplotlib.pyplot` module.

 Overview
 ========